RBS hands out $5.2 million in 'role-based' pay awards

-LONDON State-backed Royal Bank of Scotland (RBS.L) has awarded shares worth more than 3.3 million pounds ($5.2 million) to 10 executives under new "role-based" pay awards it brought in to avoid limits on annual bonuses.
+LONDON Aug 12 State-backed Royal Bank of Scotland has awarded shares worth more than 3.3 million pounds ($5.2 million) to 10 executives under new "role-based" pay awards it brought in to avoid limits on annual bonuses.

 Under new European Union rules, which applied to awards handed out from early 2015, bankers' bonuses can be no higher than fixed pay, or twice that level with shareholder approval.